vdudouyt/stm8flash/README.md

 The stm8s208mb is an example where writing 0x00 to the option bytes disables ROP

 stm8flash will handle both cases.

 However.
-On devices like the stm8s208mb, removing the ROP means clearing the option bytes.
-Without valid option bytes the main memory is not writeable.
+On devices like the stm8s208mb, removing the ROP means clearing the option bytes and clearing the option bytes means that the flash is still locked.
-So prior to
+So prior to being able to write the flash again, one needs to write valid option bytes.
+The default option bytes can be read from the datasheet.

 The following should generally work to unlock the memories.
 Problem is that